mikedidomizio/partykit-chat/README.md

 ## Description

 This is a basic chat application with rooms and "who is typing" using Next/React + PartyKit.
-The purpose behind this is to demo a clean way of creating a React app with PartyKit.
+The purpose behind this is to demo one way of creating a React app with PartyKit.

 ### Quick Start